suadnesimi1/CoffeMachine/README.md

 Insert coins

-The program asks the user to enter money.
+The program prompts the user to enter a monetary amount.

-If the amount is less than the minimum required, an error is shown and the user cannot continue.
+If the amount is less than the minimum required, an error message is displayed, and the user cannot proceed.

 If the coins are enough, the user proceeds to the next step.